 Juneteenth – short for June Nineteenth – commemorates the emancipation of enslaved Black Americans in the United States.
 The Emancipation Proclamation was issued by President Abraham Lincoln in 1863, but the last enslaved Americans weren’t freed until June 19, 1865, when federal troops arrived in Galveston, Texas with the news that the Civil War had ended and slavery in the United States was abolished.

 Free Texans celebrated “Jubilee Day” in 1866 and the idea of commemorating the end of slavery slowly spread to communities across the rest of the country until Juneteenth was recognized as a federal holiday in 2021.
-Grand Rapids has been officially marking the occasion since the 1990s.
-Today, we salute and support events that honor the history, culture and progress of African Americans – and invite you to join in a weekend of celebration:
+Grand Rapids has been officially marking the occasion before the 1990s.
+Today, we salute and support events that honor the history, culture and progress of African Americans – and invite you to join in a long weekend of celebration.

 Beyond the Weekend

 That’s a lot to fit into one weekend – so feel free to extend your Juneteenth celebration (and appreciation of Black culture) into the following days and weeks: